smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adapting to the Head Unit Language/index.md

 # Adapting to the Head Unit Language
 Since a head unit can support multiple languages, you may want to add support for more than one language to your SDL app.
-The SDL library allows you to check which language is currently be used by the head unit.
+The SDL library allows you to check which language is currently used by the head unit.
 If desired, the app's name and the app's text-to-speech (TTS) name can be customized to reflect the head unit's current language.
 If your app name is not part of the current lexicon, you should tell the VR system how a native speaker will pronounce your app name by setting the TTS name using [phonemes](https://en.wikipedia.org/wiki/Phoneme) from either the Microsoft SAPI phoneme set or from the LHPLUS phoneme set.

 ## Setting the Default Language
 The initial configuration of the @![iOS]`SDLManager`!@@![android,javaSE,javaEE]`SdlManager`!@ requires a default language when setting the @![iOS]`SDLLifecycleConfiguration`!@@![android,javaSE,javaEE]`Builder`!@.
 If not set, the SDL library uses American English (*EN_US*) as the default language.
 The connection will fail if the head unit does not support the `language` set in the @![iOS]`SDLLifecycleConfiguration`!@@![android,javaSE,javaEE]`Builder`!@.
 The `RegisterAppInterface` response RPC will return `INVALID_DATA` as the reason for rejecting the request.